 Not only children make child offers.
-Children make the five kind of offers.
-So-called 'adult' can also make the five kinds of offers.
-Child offers are offers that come out of scarcity and need of attention.
-For example: throwing a tantrum, getting into trouble (financially, emotionally, physically, ...), saying 'I can't', 'this is too hard', 'this is too much', complaining about the circumstances, being a victim of the circumstances, being cut, continually asking 'why?', shutting down, cutting off, thinking 'do they love me? don't they love me?' 'he bought me my favorite cake so he must love me, she didn't make dinner so she doesn't really love me', apologizing for no reason, being in rebellion, ...
+Children can make all five kinds of offers.
+So-called 'adults' can also make all five kinds of offers.
+Child offers are offers that come out of scarcity and need for attention.
+For example: throwing a tantrum, getting into trouble (financially, emotionally, physically, ...), saying 'I can't', 'this is too hard', 'this is too much', complaining about the circumstances, being a victim of the circumstances, being cut off, continually asking 'why?', shutting down, cutting off, thinking 'do they love me? don't they love me?' 'he bought me my favorite cake so he must love me, she didn't make dinner so she doesn't really love me', apologizing for no reason, being in rebellion, ...

-Gremlin offers are to being right, to make wrong, being nice so other people are nice to you (this is called Being Adaptive), manipulate others to do what you want them to do, complain, gossip, triangulate, play victim so as to be persecuted or rescued, cheat, sneak, steal, make jokes or comments about others, blame, shame, make someone feel guilty, feel guilty yourself, use sexual energy (see white widows) to control, any type of control (see 5 types of control), perfectionism, being late, taking revenge, being superior, playing inferior, ...
+Gremlin offers are: be right, make wrong, be nice so other people are nice to you (this is called Being Adaptive), manipulate others to do what you want them to do, complain, gossip, triangulate, play victim so as to be persecuted or rescued, cheat, sneak, steal, make jokes or comments about others, blame, shame, make someone feel guilty, feel guilty yourself, use sexual energy (see white widows) to control, any type of control (see 5 types of control), perfectionism, being late, taking revenge, being superior, playing inferior, ...

-Adult offer are fair, responsible, informative, creative, clear, on eye level, authentic, in the present, with a small now, small here and small you and I. Adult offer take responsibility for their center, their feelings and their attention.
+Adult offers are fair, responsible, informative, creative, clear, on eye level, authentic, in the present, with a small now, small here and small you and I. Adult offers take responsibility for their center, their feelings and their attention.